 Look left past the newly planted little orchard and you will see the round door of our house.
 Always a conversation piece, this door has a story… 5 1/2 years ago our eldest son passed away suddenly at 16.
 At that time we lived and farmed at our old site.
 We came here often to harvest feed for the cows and for respite from life.
 Our son had always wanted to build a hobbit house in the knoll that now holds our house.
 3 years ago we built on that spot, and as a nod to him, we gave it a true hobbit door, made with Douglas Fir wood from this farm.

 On your left there may be some cows on pasture, April-Sept/Oct, depending on weather.
-Our dairy herd have the choice of being inside or outside.
+Our dairy herd has the choice of being inside or outside.
 Often, during rain or the heat of the day, they will be inside.
 The barn is like a 5 Star resort hotel.
 It has a 24 hour buffet, cooling fans, spa brushes, and their beds get made 3 times per day.
 Yes, they like to stay inside most of the time!
-Some sleep outside at night in the summer.
+Some choose to sleep outside at night.
 They receive most of their feed in the barn.
 Our cows eat 75% forage (grasses, legumes), and 25% cereal grains.

 #10 The Kitchen:

 On the right, concrete blocks and tires?
 No, we do not run a tire shop but we do reuse old tires!
 These are bunker silos to store feed (corn silage) that we grow for the cows to eat.
+We harvested our 25 acre corn field on September 15th and then covered it with the plastic and tires the same evening.
 The tires are used as weight to hold down the covers on the feed.
-Just before you enter the barn look right and you will see the corn silage pile.
+Look to your right and you will see the corn silage pile open face.
 We feed 10 cm from the front of the pile every evening to the cows for supper.

 #11 The Finale: